kevincnguyen/DeBored/reports/report2.md

 ### Previous Plans/Goals:
 - Collaborate with other backend engineers to design the backend
 ### Progress and Issues:
+- Started backend architecture design
 ### Upcoming Plans/Goals:
+- Work with other backend engineers
+- Come up with a stand-alone backend with adding and retrieving data functionality
+- After that, add authentication features